TeachBooks/he-staff/book/some_content/PhDs/PhDs.md

   <br>
   <br>
 - Onboarding checklist for supervisor.
 [Download here](./Appendices/supervisor_checklist.pdf)   <br>
-  The pdf file with supervisor's checklist corresponds to the image shown below.
+  The pdf file with supervisor's checklist corresponds to the image shown below. <br>
   <br>
   ![](./Appendices/supervisor_checklist.jpg)
   <!-- Note: this file is also referenced in the hiring of PhD/Postdocs, step 4.2 -->